‘General Hospital’ Spoilers: Nathan Varni Spills On Upcoming GH Plots

 Less Of The Kids, More of Robin

-A podcast caller asked about seeing more of Rocco on General Hospital and it was not great news.
-He says it’s “expensive” to have the kids on because of the cost of tutors and caregivers but promised General Hospital will “try to rotate the kids in and out” despite the cost.
+A podcast caller asked about seeing more of Rocco on General Hospital, and it was not great news.
+He said it’s “expensive” to have the kids on because of the cost of tutors and caregivers but promised General Hospital would “try to rotate the kids in and out” despite the cost.
 General Hospital plots have Charlotte Cassadine (Scarlett Fernandez) on for the custody case then Jake.

 Emme Rylan’s Maternity Leave

-Charlotte’s custody case starts this week on General Hospital and Varni said he hopes “you will be satisfied” with how that turns out.
+Charlotte’s custody case starts this week on General Hospital, and Varni said he hopes “you will be satisfied” with how that turns out.
 A bright spot is that they have, “no plans to replace” Emme Rylan for her maternity leave.
 Lulu Spencer will have a pause with Charlotte while Emme is out, but no recast.
-Varni also said Nina Clay (Michelle Stafford) will “be an obstacle” to Lulu on General Hospital.
+Varni also said Nina Clay (Michelle Stafford) would “be an obstacle” to Lulu on General Hospital.

 Love #Julexis.
 Love #DeGrahn.
 Ready to move closer to the #JulexisReunion! #GH @GeneralHospital pic.twitter.com/wO2Lsnzym6